 Council tax increases

-2017/18 is the second year of the government’s 4 year financial settlement for local authorities.
+2018/19 is the third year of the government’s 4 year financial settlement for local authorities.
 By April 2020 the council will receive no government grant to support its day to day services.
 Instead, it will be reliant on income from council tax and a share of the rates payable by businesses based in the local area.

 The council understands that no increase in council tax is welcome.
-We are, of course, continuing to review and transform all our services for residents in order to both reduce their cost and secure a sustainable future for them.
-The 2017/18 budget includes savings of over £10m, primarily delivered through our transformation programme.
-We also plan to draw on £2.6m of our reserves to balance the budget, which is available thanks to our long track record of prudent financial management.
+We will, of course, continue to review and transform all our services for residents in order to both reduce their cost and secure a sustainable future for them.